alexajuno/notes/doc/projects/jamc/requirements-specification/function1.md

 **Objective**: Enable both teachers and students to register and create accounts, allowing them to access the platform's features.

-**Why it's needed**: User registration is essential for authentication, personalized experiences, and secure access to the platform's functionalities.

 ## **Detailed Description**

 ### **For Teachers**